 For both internal purposes and for the public, prepare some or all of the following:

-If you're lucky, your invitations alone will be enough to lure people to your event—but additional promotion may be necessary.
+If you're lucky, your invitations alone will be enough to lure people to your event—but additional promotion might be necessary.
 When publicizing an auction, generate excitement by describing some of the major items up for bidding.
 Also challenge each of your leaders and core volunteers to sell a certain number of tickets.

 Unless your auction will be very informal, perhaps with people lined up in chairs, a seating chart can help maximize people's enjoyment and make sure that potential top bidders are well placed in the room.